Die zwei Gesellen

 There was stillness around him,

-over him the wind blew cold.
+And o'er the water the wind blew cold.

 It seems spring's waves are singing